 When the mixture of fuel and air inside your car’s cylinder isn’t functioning correctly, the fuel can’t burn evenly.
 The result: knocking noises in your engine.

-Under normal conditions, your engine fuel burns evenly and in pockets.
-However, when the pockets burn unevenly due to various reasons, shock waves occur sporadically and at the wrong times.
-These shock waves produce the knocking sound you hear and can cause serious damage to your vehicle’s cylinder wall and engine piston.
+When the engine is working as it should, the engine burns fuel evenly in pockets.
+However, when these pockets burn unevenly for whatever reason, a shock wave occurs.
+This shock wave occurs sporadically, and often at the wrong times.
+This produces the knocking sound you hear, which could be causing serious damage to the vehicle’s cylinder wall and engine piston.

 How can I fix it?

 Fuel can burn at uneven rates for a variety of reasons, all of which are relatively simple to repair and easy to pinpoint.
 If the problem persists and you continue to hear knocking, however, schedule an appointment for engine repair with your local auto mechanic at Christian Brothers Automotive.
 Let them take a professional look.

 - Check your fuel octane level.
 Low octane can cause engine knocking.
 Your owner’s manual should list the manufacturer recommended fuel and octane level that is best for your car’s make and model.
 The next time you visit the pump, try a different fuel with higher octane, too.